 Dean Gartland is President/CEO of the Washington City Mission in Washington, PA, serving the greater Pittsburgh area.
 Prior to becoming President/CEO, Dean was the Vice President and Director of Programs at the Mission.
 Dean is past President of Dean R. Gartland Consulting, Inc. Dean’s professional background in mission leaderships includes 28 years of service at Light of Life Rescue Mission in Pittsburgh, PA.
 Dean served in various capacities, including Director of Discipleship, Director of Programs, and Chief Operating Officer.

 Sally is a retired Lieutenant Colonel in the US Army and a former Veteran’s Affairs Program Director.
 She has a doctorate in Psychology from Yeshiva University, and Master’s degrees in Psychology and Journalism from Rutgers University and West Virginia University, respectively.
 Sally was the first woman commissioned to the Armed Services from The College of William and Mary in Virginia, in 1971.
-She is the 2017 Washington County Athena Award Winner, an award that recognizes her leadership contributions to the Washington County in general and to women in particular.
+She is the 2017 Washington County Athena Award Winner, an award that recognizes her leadership contributions to the Washington County Housing Authority Board of Directors in general and to women in particular.

 Denny was born and raised in Brookline, a small neighborhood in Pittsburgh, which he calls the “best place ever in the world to grow up.”
 He attended Seton LaSalle High School and earned an Accounting degree from West Virginia University.
 After graduation, he was hired by Deloitte, one of the largest accounting firms in the world.
 He cut his teeth there, learning everything he could, while earning his Certified Public Accountant (CPA) license.
 That launched him into a very diversified career over the next few decades at such places like a Servistar Hardware Corporation and 84 Lumber.
 After consulting in various industries, the past five years he has been a Professor of Corporate Finance at the University of Pittsburgh in Greensburg.
 But he is most proud of being a father to his four children.
 “No matter what I did for a living, that would always be my greatest accomplishment,” he said.
 He strives to be a father his children can depend on, and he wants them to always know they are loved unconditionally.
 When he’s not at work, Denny loves to spend time with his family and stay active in his church community.